croqaz/awesome-decentralized/README.md

 * [Demonsaw](https://www.demonsaw.com): Secure and anonymous information sharing application that makes security simple and gives you back control of your data.
 * [Diaspora](https://github.com/diaspora/diaspora): A privacy-aware, distributed, open source social network.
 Main pod is at [Diasp.eu](https://diasp.eu).
 * [Dropub](https://dropub.com): Share files for free on the internet.
 It's like Dropbox meets BitTorrent.
 * [Ferment](https://github.com/mmckegg/ferment): P2P audio publishing and streaming application.
 Like SoundCloud but decentralized.
+Built using SSB + Webtorrent.
 * [FilePizza](https://file.pizza): Free peer-to-peer file transfers in your browser.
 * [Friends](https://github.com/moose-team/friends): P2P chat powered by the web.
 This project is alpha quality.
 * [Hyperpad](https://github.com/noffle/hyperpad): Peer-to-peer collaborative text editor.
 * [I2P](https://geti2p.net): Anonymous network, exposing a simple layer that applications can use to anonymously and securely send messages to each other.
 * [instant.io](https://github.com/feross/instant.io): Streaming file transfer over WebTorrent (torrents on the web).
-* [IPFS bin](https://github.com/VictorBjelkholm/ipfsbin): Pastebin application for sharing code and text documents to other people.
+* [IPFS bin ☠️](https://github.com/VictorBjelkholm/ipfsbin): Pastebin application for sharing code and text documents to other people.
-* [IPFS Station](https://github.com/ipfs/station): A native application to run your own IPFS Node.
-Built with Electron and React.
+* [IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop): A native application to run your own IPFS Node.
 * [iWant](https://github.com/nirvik/iWant): Commandline tool for searching and downloading files in LAN network, without any central server.
 * [MaidSafe](https://maidsafe.net): Decentralized internet and app infrastructure which rewards users for participating in the network.
 * [Neocities](https://neocities.org): Geocities-style websites, but decentralized.